Tender and tasty shredded beef made in your slow cooker is perfect for burritos, tacos, nachos and more. Set it and forget it until dinner time!

 If you're like us you and yours are crazy about anything Tex-Mex, Southwestern or Mexican inspired.
 We eat it out and we make it at home.

-Just a few recipes that you’ll find here are grilled fish tacos, Chicken Stuffed Poblano Peppers, a Tex-Mex Dutch Baby, Smoked Queso Dip, two different soups with poblano peppers, creamy poblano sauce and even Mexican style biscuits.
+Just a few recipes that you'll find here are grilled fish tacos, Chicken Stuffed Poblano Peppers, a Tex-Mex Dutch Baby, Smoked Queso Dip, two different soups with poblano peppers, creamy poblano sauce and Mexican style biscuits.
+We even have a recipe for pineapple agua fresca.

 So, anything that gives us a base for a multitude of those dishes is a winner in our book, and we believe it will be with you too.
 That's where this shredded beef comes in.